datanews/tik-tok/README.md

 ### Development

-Edit files in the `src` directory; these need to get built into the `dist`.
+Edit files in the `src` directory; these need to get built into the `dist` directory.
 Use these handy Gulp tasks to ease in development:

 * `gulp server`
     * Runs (and opens) a basic, local web server at port `8089`.